custom-cards/button-card/README.md

 Each entry of the `actions` array should be an action.
 Note that `repeat`, `repeat_limit`, `sound`, `confirmation`, `protect` and `haptic` are not taken into account in the nested actions, if you set any of those properties, it will be ignored.

-There is a special entry which can be used in the array: `delay`.
-This entry takes a string (parsed with natural language, so you can use `3s` or `1min`) or a number (milliseconds) as an argument and is the delay to wait before firing the next action.
+There are 2 special entries which can be used in the array:

+- `delay`: This entry takes a string (parsed with natural language, so you can use `3s` or `1min`) or a number (milliseconds) as an argument and is the delay to wait before firing the next action.
 It can be templated too.

+- `wait_completion`: This entry takes a button card JS template as an argument.
+The template needs to return `true` or `false`.
+It will run this template every 1/2 second until the template returns `true` and then run the next step.

+  With `wait_completion`, you can also specify a `timeout` value (same format as `delay`).
+If the timeout is exceeded, it will go to the next step.

+  Again, if the card disapears from the screen, it will stop working.

-Let's go for an example:
+Let's go for some examples:

 ```yaml
 type: 'custom:button-card'